Rural Exchange

 • be practical and future-focused with fresh and innovative evidence-based options and recommendations.

-There will be a range of opportunities to get involved over 2025, according to the research stages below.
-We are highlighting key ways to participate on our participation page--- if you're looking for open surveys and ongoing fieldwork, have a look here.
+There were a range of opportunities to get involved over 2025, according to the research stages below.
+Opportunities to participate are now closed.

 Fieldwork stages:

 1. Interviews and surveys for individuals and organisations who have engaged with Community Led Local Development.
-This will include four surveys: 1) Community Led Local Development Coordinators, 2) Local Action Group chairs and members, 3) funding applicants, and 4) interested individuals not otherwise involved.
-There will also be interviews and workshops on specific topics.
+This included four surveys: 1) Community Led Local Development Coordinators, 2) Local Action Group chairs and members, 3) funding applicants, and 4) interested individuals not otherwise involved.
+There were also interviews and workshops on specific topics.

 2. Interviews and a survey for individuals and organisations who have engaged with Scottish Rural Action and Scottish Rural Network.
-There will be a survey for those involved with Scottish Rural Action, and one for Scottish Rural Network.
+There was e a survey for those involved with Scottish Rural Action, and one for Scottish Rural Network.

 3. Place-based research with six rural communities.
-Regional Local Action Group areas have been selected through a number of different criteria, including geographical location and governance arrangements.
-The research team have held online workshops over April 2025 to share their planned approach and ask for people’s views on what they should focus on in each place.
+Regional Local Action Group areas were selected through a number of different criteria, including geographical location and governance arrangements.
+The research team held online workshops over April 2025 to share their planned approach and ask for people’s views on what they should focus on in each place.
+The areas selected were Highlands, Moray, Borders, Outer Hebrides, West Lothian and Orkney.

 If you have questions, or want to contacted when a particular aspect of the work starts, let us know.
 You can contact the principle investigator Jane Atterton. jane.atterton@sruc.ac.uk